-Financial assets - Subsequent measurement and gains and losses losses, including any interest or dividend income, are recognised in profit or loss.
-However, see Note 2.3.
-I) (ix) for derivatives designated as hedging instruments.
+Financial assets - Subsequent measurement and gains and losses

+These assets are subsequently measured at fair value.
+Net gains and losses, including Financial assets at FVTPI any interest or dividend income, are recognised in profit or loss.
+However, see Note 2.3. l) (ix) for derivatives designated as hedging instruments.